stefangabos/grunt-sass/readme.md

         sass: {
             options: {
                 implementation: sass,
-                sourceMap: true,    // broken in the original for versions of SASS newer than 1.48.0
+                sourceMap: true,    // broken in "grunt-sass" for versions of SASS newer than 1.48.0
                 api: 'modern'       // this is required starting with Dart-Sass 1.79.0
                                     // (but only working with grunt-sass-modern)
             },